 What determines pumice density?

 Pumice density is, primarily, determined by the wall thickness between the tubular bubbles and cavities within the pumice stone.
-The quantity and size of the vesicular[1] bubble matrix also factors in.
+The quantity and size of the vesicular03 bubble matrix also factors in.

 Is some pumice better than other pumice?

 Being a naturally occurring mineral, the chemical makeup, purity, hardness, denseness and other application-critical factors vary from pumice deposit to pumice deposit.
 These natural variances mean, depending on use, application suitableness and performance effectiveness also vary.
-The company that mines and refines the pumice deposit also figures into the “better” equation.
+Also, the company that mines and refines the pumice deposit figures into the “better” equation.

 Learn more about Hess Pumice Products company.